TGDivy/TGDivy/README.md

 ## 💬🌞

-> He that can have patience can have what he will. ~ Benjamin Franklin
+> It is our experiences that mold us into who we are...during times of adversity our true character will show. ~ Unknown

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )